deckhouse/virtualization/docs/ADMIN_GUIDE.md

   d8 k -n <namespace> patch vm <vmname> --type merge -p '{"spec":{"runPolicy":"AlwaysOnUnlessStoppedManually"}}'
   ```

+Instead of stopping such VMs manually, you can [let the platform restart them](#restarting-virtual-machines-during-node-maintenance) for the duration of the maintenance.
+The run policy needs no changes then.

-Otherwise, the node will not shut down, and the `D8VirtualizationNodeEvacuationStuck` alert will fire for it in an hour.
+Otherwise, the node will not shut down.
+Two alerts report this.
+The `D8VirtualizationVirtualMachineHoldsNodeMaintenance` alert lists the VMs that hold the node and wait for a decision from the administrator.
+The `D8VirtualizationNodeEvacuationStuck` alert fires when a VM was evicted from the node but has neither migrated nor restarted for 15 minutes.

 ### VM Rebalancing